septentrio-gnss/septentrio_gnss_driver/README.md

   - The development process of this driver has been performed for mosaic-x5, firmware (FW) revision number 2.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   - Further, at the moment, the driver is only a rover driver.
 We will add a ROSaic parameter shortly to address this issue, such that one will also be able to adapt the (not-yet-existent) `base.launch` file in the launch directory and configure it as desired.
   - ROSaic only works from C++11 onwards due to std::to_string() etc.
-  - Mosaic receivers are only capable of establishing 10 streams !in total! of SBF blocks / NMEA messages.
-Please make sure that you do not set too many ROSaic parameters specifying the publishing of ROS messages to true.
+  - Septentrio's mosaic receivers and many others are only capable of establishing 10 streams !in total! of SBF blocks / NMEA messages.
+Please make sure that you do not set too many ROSaic parameters specifying the publishing of ROS messages to `true`.
 Note that `gpsfix` accounts for 4 additional streams (`ChannelStatus`, `DOP`, `MeasEpoch` and `VelCovGeodetic` blocks).
-  - The output rate of many published ROS messages such as `NavSatFix`, `GPSFix` or `sensor_msgs::TimeReference` (on the `/gpst` topic) is dictated by the `PVTGeodetic` block.
   - Once the catkin package is installed, adapt the `rover.yaml` file according to your needs (the `rover.launch` need not necessarily be modified).
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>
 ```
+# Configuration Settings for the Rover Rx

 device: tcp://xxx.xxx.xxx.xxx:xxxx

 serial:
   baudrate: 115200
-  mosaic_serial_port: USB1
+  rx_serial_port: USB1
   hw_flow_control: off

 frame_id: gnss